Coal Mining Certificates

 Before they could be considered for promotion, prospective Mining Engineers needed an M.Q.B.
 Certificate of Competency, and Electrical and Mechanical Engineers needed an

 M.Q.B.
 Engineer's Certificate.
-Three such certificates are posted below.
-They are all very simple in style & layout, but these documents were very important Professional Qualifications.
+Two such certificates are posted below.
+They are very simple in style & layout, but these documents were very important Professional Qualifications.
 Candidates had to demonstrate:

 a) They had undergone appropriate Practical Training in their branch of engineering, over a period of years, within the Coal Industry.